Stock market today: Wall Street is mixed after inflation report

 If the inflation reading had come in hotter than expected, it likely would have spooked Wall Street because it would have raised the likelihood for more rate hikes.

-Following the report, traders immediately upped the probability they see of the Fed holding rates steady in June to nearly 87%, according to data from CME Group.
+Following the report, traders immediately upped the probability they see of the Fed holding rates steady in June, which now stands at 96%, according to data from CME Group.

 Of course, other economic reports will arrive before the Fed’s next meeting, which runs from June 13 to June 14, that will sway its decision.
 One will hit Thursday, showing how inflation fared at the wholesale level last month.